amirr37/TODO-with-auth-V2/README.md

 - Edit tasks: Modify task details such as title, description, and due date.
 - Mark tasks as completed: Keep track of your progress by marking completed tasks.
 - Filter tasks: Filter tasks based on completion status or due date or priority to find what you need quickly.
-- RESTful APIs: Utilizes Django Rest Framework (DRF) for easy integration with external applications.
+- RESTful APIs: Utilizes Django Rest Framework (DRF) for easy integration with external applications.(not completed yet)

 ## Installation